pytorch/pytorch/docs/source/distributed.rst

 --------------

 The `torch.distributed` package also provides a launch utility in `torch.distributed.launch`.
-This helper utility is helpful to launch multiple processes per node for distributed training.
+This helper utility can be used to launch multiple processes per node for distributed training.
 This utility also supports both python2 and python3.